 If you’re looking for a protein source to boost your daily protein intake, look no further than whey protein supplements.
-Here are the key differences between isolate and concentrate and the health benefits associated with both.
+Here are the key differences between whey protein isolate and whey protein concentrate and the health benefits associated with both.

 What Whey Protein Is